Here’s a Quick Way to Get into Medical Writing

 3. Continuing Medical Education

 Medical education includes most of the writing that clinicians are accustomed to seeing.
-You find your continuing medical education (CME) companies, board-review prep guides, disease monographs, and other educational writing opportunities in this space.
+You find your continuing medical education (CME) companies, board-review programs, medical app developers, disease monographs, CME conference organizers, and other educational writing opportunities in this space.

-Clinicians with an interest in teaching can write for their favorite CME companies, join a medical podcast, or become a coach or tutor to students.
-You can also act as a subject matter expert for the writers who are not experts themselves in this field.
+You can also act as a subject matter expert for the writers who are not experts themselves in your medical field.

 CME Medical Writing Skills & Background

 Medical education is our specialty here.
 It's a reasonably attainable way for clinicians to get into medical writing for a number of reasons.